HPL1570/HPL1570/README.md

 # Hey there, I'm Patcha Hemanth Lakshman! 👋

-I'm a **Tech Enthusiast & Developer** with hands-on experience in front-end development, GenAI applications, and scalable web projects.
-I'm currently pursuing my B.Tech in Computer Science and working on innovative projects blending AI, data, and modern web interfaces.
+I'm a **Tech Enthusiast & Developer** currently interning as an Associate Product Engineer at Orion Data Compliance Solutions, and as a GenAI Intern at 4SightAI.
+I bring hands-on experience in front-end development, scalable Python applications, and GenAI integrations using LLMs.
+Pursuing my B.Tech in Computer Science, I'm passionate about building intelligent, efficient solutions that bridge AI, automation, and modern web development.

 ---